 Pho 79 has three sizes of pho and I’ve learned my lesson.
 I got the small, which is still a good size, and $10.75.

 The broth here is clear and light.
 I squeezed a little lime into the broth, and even after stirring it around, I could taste the brightness of the lime juice.
 Everything about this pho tasted fresh, even the scallions had a nice crunch.

 While I have had some pho that seemed perfect for a winter’s day, this felt like summery pho.
 It was sixty degrees out, so it worked!
 That being said, the broth isn’t as strong as some pho I’ve slurped.
 That’s why I write that every pho is different.

 This restaurant is conveniently located several doors down from Pacific Ocean Marketplace.
 I am surprised that it’s taken me this long to write about it.
 It’s one of the largest Asian grocery store chains in the Rocky Mountain region.
-The store in Aurora is probably double the size of the one in Broomfield.
-There is an entire aisle there, both sides, dedicated to noodles.
+By the way, the store in Aurora is probably double the size of the one in Broomfield.
+There is an entire aisle there, on both sides, dedicated to noodles.

 I admit I am a bit intimidated when I go to this grocery store.
 Despite having an Asian mother, I didn’t investigate Asian grocery stores until I was around 40.
 Five years later, I am still a bit out of my depth when I visit.

 The store has all the standard sections, deli, seafood department, vegetable department, etc., but for many of us, the products on display are a little different.
 Okay, sometimes they are a lot different.
 For instance, there are ducks hanging in the deli (I think it’s Peking duck but I am not brave enough to ask).
 Someday, I will buy one.